All Products

 string

-The reason for a failure to connect to the upstream service.
+The reason for the upstream connection failure.

 user_agent